-Today, we’re going to put numbers on how well your portfolio is performing relative to the best performers... and t.
+Today, we’re going to put numbers on how well your portfolio is performing relative to the best performers... and relative to the worst performers.
 We’re going to use the PMI’s “Pulse” annual report for 2017 as the benchmark and there’s nowhere to hide.

 I don’t do this to be nasty or mean to anyone.

 This blog is there to help you get the support you need from your executives to become a real high-performer.
 Many PMOs are “held back” because the executive team doesn’t really understand the potential business impact of improving project portfolio performance.

 I hope this blog will help you articulate the potential up-side of a strong PMO.
 Use it to win the support of your executive team, to get the mandate to change things around.

 The PMI’s “Pulse” report compares 2 groups of PMOs, the Champions and the Underperformers.

 Champions: This is the top 7% of organizations surveyed in the Pulse report.
 To be a Champion, you need to complete at least 80% of projects within budget, time and achieving the business goal.
 These guys are really good!

 Underperformers: In contrast, Underperformers deliver less than 60% of projects on time, on budget and on target (delivering stated business outcomes).
 I suspect many underperformers fall far short of even this benchmark.
 Underperformers represent around 12% of respondents to the Pulse survey.